spinnylights/vulkan-notes/vulkan_notes.md

 } gl_in[];
 ```

-We'll discuss the differences between the `gl_PerVertex` blocks
+We'll discuss the (very minor) differences between the
-in different shader stages in their respective sections; the
+`gl_PerVertex` blocks in different shader stages in their
-purpose of this section is to explore the meaning of the
+respective sections; the purpose of this section is to explore
-different variables within the block.
+the meaning of the different variables within the block, which
+are always the same.
+These variables are involved in configuring
+rasterization prior to fragment shading.

+They can be written to from any of the types of shaders in which
+they are pre-declared.
+If any one of them hasn't been written in
+an earlier stage, it will be undefined at the outset of the
+following stage.
+Otherwise, the values written by prior stages
+will be legible to later ones.

+If you have experience with OpenGL, you probably already know
+what these variables do.
+Their meaning in Vulkan is essentially
+the same as in OpenGL.
+As such, you can safely skip this section
+if you're confident in your understanding of the `gl_PerVertex`
+block; we'll cover the host-side aspects of configuring
+rasterization when we focus on rasterization directly.
+The rest
+of this section will assume you have little to no familiarity
+with these variables or the concepts behind them.